 Looking up the boulder field to Patsy Marley Peak.
 It looks bad, but its actually pretty easy.
 Only the last 50-75 ft was the toughest because of the steepness.
 Nice thing is, no rocks were loose.

 Summit of Patsy Marley Peak!
-Took me 1 hour 16 minutes to this point.
+Took me about 1 hour to this point.
 This is looking down on the Twin Lakes Reservoir, where I just hiked up from.
-It was breezy and chilly on the peak, so I was glad I also brought along my newest beanie.

 From Pasty Marley, just follow the ridge over to your next peak, Mt.
 Wolverine.
 It’s pretty easy ridge walking, but I did loose the trail twice.
 Thankfully I was able to bushwhack my way back to the trail in no time.